-Because of the use of commodity hardware and Hadoop's standing as an open source technology, proponents claim that Hadoop data lakes provide a less expensive repository for analytics data than traditional data warehouses do.
-In addition, their ability to hold a diverse mix of structured, unstructured and semi-structured information can make them a more suitable platform for big data management and analytics applications than data warehouses based on relational software are.
+With the use of commodity hardware and Hadoop's standing as an open source technology, proponents claim that Hadoop data lakes provide a less expensive repository for analytics data than traditional data warehouses.
+In addition, their ability to hold a diverse mix of structured, unstructured and semistructured data can make them a more suitable platform for big data management and analytics applications than data warehouses based on relational software.

-However, a Hadoop data lake can be used to complement an enterprise data warehouse rather than to supplant it entirely.
-A Hadoop cluster can offload some data processing work from an EDW and host new analytics applications; filtered data sets or summarized results can then be sent to the data warehouse for further analysis by business users.
+However, a Hadoop enterprise data lake can be used to complement an enterprise data warehouse (EDW) rather than to supplant it entirely.
+A Hadoop cluster can offload some data processing work from an EDW and, in effect, stand in as an analytical data lake.
+In such cases, the data lake can host new analytics applications.
+As a result, altered data sets or summarized results can be sent to the established data warehouse for further analysis.

-Potential uses are varied.
-For example, Hadoop data lakes can pool varied legacy data sources, collect network data from multiple remote locations and serve as a way staion for data that is overloading another system.
+Potential uses for Hadoop data lakes vary.
+For example, they can pool varied legacy data sources, collect network data from multiple remote locations and serve as a way station for data that is overloading another system.

 Experimental analysis and archiving are among other Hadoop data lake uses.
 They have also become an integral part of Amazon Web Services (AWS) Lambda architectures that couple batch with real-time data processing.